History

 With the research and dedication of these officers and more, the concept of the Texas Police Athletic Federation, better known as the TPAF, was conceived in 1974 by officers Steve G. Baggs (Texas Department of Public Safety), O.L.
 Cullum (Ft, Worth Police Department) and Tim R. Vought (Dallas Police Department).
 These officers conducted the first Texas Police Recruit Championships in Dallas in April of 1975.
 The event was repeated in Austin in January of 1976 and in Ft.
 Worth in December of 1976.

-The TPAF was chartered and received it’s original funding through contributions made by the Dallas Police Association and the Texas Department of Public Safety Officers Association.
+In 1976 the TPAF was chartered and received it’s original funding through contributions made by the Dallas Police Association and the Texas Department of Public Safety Officers Association.
 The TPAF was established to foster physical fitness and comradeship among peace officers in the State of Texas and from other states by the organization and promotion of athletic events and competitions in which peace officers can compete.
 The TPAF logo is a registered trademark.

 The Texas Police Games are conducted annually and are open to all sworn peace officers, local, state and federal, who meet the specific requirements as defined and outlined in Article 2.12 of the Texas Code of Criminal Procedure, the by-laws of the Texas Police Athletic Federation, and those who are primarily engaged in law enforcement activities which center on criminal apprehension and detention.